KEEP YOUR ASSETS PROTECTED

-Calhoun optimizes the steel in our fabric storage buildings to make our structures as efficient as possible with our steel while providing the longest-standing structure in the market.
-The industry standards for the engineering of fabric storage buildings involve analysis that only approximates the load placed on the structure.
-This analysis results in a “best guess” as to how much force will be applied to the structure that will result in a non-accurate prediction that can lead to structural failure.
+The average industry standard for the engineering of fabric storage buildings involves analysis that only approximates the load placed on the structure.
+This analysis results in a “best guess” as to how much force will be applied to the structure which results in a non-accurate prediction that can lead to structural failure.
+At Calhoun, we optimize the steel in our fabric storage buildings to make our structures as efficient as possible while providing the longest-standing structure in the market.

-Calhoun is the only manufacturer in the industry who includes the negative effects that fabric places on the strength and durability of fabric storage buildings, and then engineers the structure to ensure all snow, wind, and seismic conditions are exceeded.
+Calhoun is the only manufacturer in the industry to include the negative effects the fabric places on the strength and durability of the fabric storage buildings, and then engineers the structure accordingly to ensure all snow, wind, and seismic conditions are exceeded.
 Our unique engineering procedures result in an optimal use of materials and ensures a reliable structure, going beyond industry standards.

 LOOK FOR OPEN WEB TRUSSES

 Some fabric storage building companies build their fabric structures using bent web trusses.
 While bent web trusses are quicker and sometimes more affordable to fabricate, bent web trusses don’t allow for proper coating of protective zinc.

 Bent web trusses are likely to employ improper welding points meaning that the access for the hot dip galvanizing liquid is unable to penetrate and coat the inside truss causing weak points in the truss and steel.
 Zinc may get trapped in these ‘pockets’ resulting in defects, as is common in bent web trusses.